medcomdk/MedCom-FHIR-Communication/docs/assets/documents/governance-for-careCommunication.md

 ##### Parallel cancellation and correction, including parallel cancellations and parallel corrections
+On <a href="#Fig8">Figure 8</a> is a simple illustration of the communication flow for parallel cancellation and correction.

 <figure style="margin-left: 0px; margin-right: 0px; width: 100%;">
 <a href="../images/Rules-parallel-cancel-correction" target="_blank"> <img src="../images/Rules-parallel-cancel-correction" alt="rules parallel cancel and correct" style="width:auto; margin-left:0px; margin-right:0px;" id="Fig8"></a>
 <figcaption text-align="left"><b>Figure 8 shows the communication flow when the user of system A cancels/corrects a CareCommunication parallel to the user of system B sending a cancellation/correction.</b></figcaption>